apache/iceberg/format/spec.md

 |**`hour`**|`JSON string: "hour"`|`"hour"`|
 |**`Partition Field`** [1,2]|`JSON object: {`<br />&nbsp;&nbsp;`"source-id": <id int>,`<br />&nbsp;&nbsp;`"field-id": <field id int>,`<br />&nbsp;&nbsp;`"name": <name string>,`<br />&nbsp;&nbsp;`"transform": <transform JSON>`<br />`}`|`{`<br />&nbsp;&nbsp;`"source-id": 1,`<br />&nbsp;&nbsp;`"field-id": 1000,`<br />&nbsp;&nbsp;`"name": "id_bucket",`<br />&nbsp;&nbsp;`"transform": "bucket[16]"`<br />`}`|

+Notes:
-In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
+1. In some cases partition specs are stored using only the field list instead of the object format that includes the spec ID, like the deprecated `partition-spec` field in table metadata.
 The object format should be used unless otherwise noted in this spec.

-The `field-id` property was added for each partition field in v2.
+2. The `field-id` property was added for each partition field in v2.
 In v1, the reference implementation assigned field ids sequentially in each spec starting at 1,000.
 See Partition Evolution for more details.

-Notes:

-1. For partition fields with a transform with a single argument, the ID of the source field is set on `source-id`, and `source-ids` is omitted.
+3. For partition fields with a transform with a single argument, the ID of the source field is set on `source-id`, and `source-ids` is omitted.
-2. For partition fields with a transform of multiple arguments, the IDs of the source fields are set on `source-ids`.
-To preserve backward compatibility, `source-id` is set to -1.
+4. For partition fields with a transform with multiple arguments (allowed in tables of version >=V3 or if compatibility.multi-arg-transform.enabled is true), the IDs of the source fields are set on `source-ids`, and `source-id` is set to -1.

 ### Sort Orders